Configuration

 Image Analysis

-SciAgent can analyse images including scientific plots, microscopy, diagrams, and visualisations.
+SciAgent can analyze images including scientific plots, microscopy, diagrams, and visualisations.
 Supported formats: PNG, JPG/JPEG, GIF, WebP.

 sciagent "Interpret the results in ./output/graph.png"